 The ABCs of speech privacy strike the balance

-Yahoo, IBM and other companies which phased out remote work want the results and benefits that come from the office fostering a sense of community, knowledge sharing and instant brainstorming.
+Yahoo, IBM, and other companies that phased out remote work want the results and benefits that come from the office fostering a sense of community, knowledge sharing, and instant brainstorming.

 Absorbing, Blocking and Covering noise solve the distraction problem in today’s modern workplaces without losing the collaboration aspect and cost-efficiency of open offices.
 Acoustic panels and sound masking work together to impede the radius of distraction.